Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Assets/FAQ and Update.md

 * **Answer**

     The guess and say command is waiting for the response from the person who used the command.
-A third parties will be unable to type a message for them as it is author target.
+Third parties will be unable to type a message for them as it is author target.

 # Question